Oasis (San Francisco): Closing announcement and reactions

-On July 21, 2025, Drollinger announced that Oasis will be closing permanently on January 1, 2026 owing to rising operational costs and a declining attendance.
-In an interview, Drollinger explained that “we’ve been struggling like a lot of other venues.
+On 21 July 2025, Drollinger announced that Oasis will be closing permanently on 1 January 2026 owing to rising operational costs and a declining attendance.
+In an interview, Drollinger explained: "We've been struggling like a lot of other venues.
 Our margins are razor thin.
-I’ve had to subsidize the club every month to be able to make it through.
-Those resources are gone, I’ve cashed in the majority of my retirement account to keep this going.”
+I've had to subsidize the club every month to be able to make it through.
+Those resources are gone, I've cashed in the majority of my retirement account to keep this going."

 The Ray of Light Theatre, which produced musicals in collaboration with Oasis, said the closing "leaves a deep void, not just in nightlife, but in the soul of San Francisco."
-Drag legend Peaches Christ said she was "absolutely gutted by the news" and credited Drollinger for building "something truly vital to San Francisco's queer culture” and “giving both artists and patrons a home."
-In a post shared on Instagram, she wrote that it was “hard to imagine the city" without Oasis.
+Drag legend Peaches Christ said she was "absolutely gutted by the news" and credited Drollinger for building "something truly vital to San Francisco's queer culture" and "giving both artists and patrons a home."
+In a post shared on Instagram, she wrote that it was "hard to imagine the city" without Oasis.
 Drag performer J.A.
 Valentine called Oasis "a home away from home" praising the venue for its backstage camaraderie, and theatre production.
 "This audience is like nothing else," he said.

 Claire Reilly of Axios wrote that losing Oasis "feels like losing a piece of San Francisco's heart."
 She said the venue has been a "huge part" of her life, since her first visit in 2021.
 "I've laughed and cried in those four walls, staged two shows and met lifelong friends,"she added.
 Marke B. of 48 Hills, a community-supported, non-profit San Francisco publication, commended the "beloved drag club" for its ten-year run in a city where bars are mandated to close post-midnight, entertainment licenses are "hard to come by," and noise complaints are a common occurrence.
-"The fact that a vibrant cohort of performers of all ages still can’t resist the urge to put on a show or throw a party is heartening proof that you can’t stifle queer culture," he said.
+"The fact that a vibrant cohort of performers of all ages still can't resist the urge to put on a show or throw a party is heartening proof that you can't stifle queer culture," he said.

+On 26 December 2025, Drollinger announced that Oasis had been saved from impending closure owing to a "significant financial gift" from venture capitalist Mark Stevens and his wife Mary.
+He had been approached by the couple's son and frequent patron of the venue, Sky, and asked to share more information about Oasis Arts, the nonprofit responsible for Oasis' programming.
+In a subsequent meeting, he further highlighted the nonprofit's community impact, including Oasis' stature as a "queer cultural space."
+The owner of the building that houses Oasis also expressed willingness to sell, making the venue a viable candidate for the "multi-million dollar donation."
+Oasis is expected to remain temporarily closed for the next several months for renovations and operational planning.
+According to Drollinger, this time will also be used to explore opportunities for securing the existing venue space permanently.